Cisco Debug vs Show Commands: Deep Dive for Network Troubleshooting [CCNP Enterprise]

 - Never use

-—it enables all debugs and can crash a device. - Use protocol-specific or event-specific debug commands.
+debug all—it enables all debugs and can crash a device. - Use protocol-specific or event-specific debug commands.

 - Enable buffered logging to review logs without flooding your console.